News for Public Officials

 |

-Motley County, Texas.
-Charlie Bird Born October 31, 1866, as a boy Charlie ran away from his home in Erath County to work for the Pitchfork Ranch in Dickens County.
-Bird ran away as a youth and in 1884 went to work for the Pitchfork Ranch in Dickens County.
+Born October 31, 1866 as Charles David Bird.
+As a boy Charlie ran away from his home in Erath County to work for the Pitchfork Ranch in Dickens County.
 In 1885 he hired on with the Matador Ranch as a line rider in Motley County and remained with that operation for fifteen years.
 He helped drive 2,000 steers through Indian territory to the railhead in Kiowa, Kansas.

 |